Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-Operating inter-island flights on the Canary Islands, Canaryfly permits the transport of a range of pets both in the cabin and the hold, with a maximum weight of 8kg in the cabin.
+Operating inter-island flights on the Canary Islands, Canaryfly permits the transport of a range of pets both in the cabin and the hold, with a maximum weight of 8kg in the cabin and a maximum carrier size of 45 x 35 x 25cm.

 Pet transport must be requested in advance, either through the call centre or through the sales office at the airport.
 A small fee of €10 is charged per carrier in the cabin.